bigskysoftware/grugbrain.dev/index.md

-another good example when company grug work for introduce [OSGi](https://www.techtarget.com/searchnetworking/definition/OSGi) to help manage/trap spriit complexity demon in code base.  not only OSGi not help, but make complexity demon much more powerful! took multiple man year of best developers to rewor as well boot!  more complex spirit and now features impossible implement very bad!
+another good example when company grug work for introduce [OSGi](https://www.techtarget.com/searchnetworking/definition/OSGi) to help manage/trap spriit complexity demon in code base.  not only OSGi not help, but make complexity demon much more powerful! took multiple man year of best developers to rework as well boot!  more complex spirit and now features impossible implement! very bad!

 # <a name="grug-on-chestertons-fence"></a>[Chesterton's Fence](#grug-on-chestertons-fence)